Sly & The Family Stone

 Sly Stone: Back On The Right Track/Sly & the Family Stone: Ten Years Too Soon

-Review by Paul Rambali, NME, November 1979
+Review by Paul Rambali, New Musical Express, 3 November 1979

 FILED SIDE by side, those titles read like the bookends of a wasted decade.
 In their predictably loud, plain language they seem to say that ...

-Profile by Simon Witter, i-D, December 1987
+Profile by Simon Witter, i-D, January 1988

 Sly Stone, one of the first and greatest international black superstars, has survived unimaginable amounts of sex and drugs to be with us today.
 As ...

-Profile by Al Aronowitz, Blacklisted Masterpieces of Al Aronowitz, The, 1996
+Profile by Al Aronowitz, The Blacklisted Masterpieces of Al Aronowitz, 1996

 THE DAY HE GETS OUT of the hospital from his third suicide attempt, Dave Kapralik is ready to try to snuff himself again.
 He's got ...